-Three lines of evidence support the argument that the assessment is a valid measure of students' knowledge of these evolution and diversity ideas.
+Three lines of evidence support the argument that the assessment is a valid measure of students' knowledge of these properties of and changes in matter ideas.
 First, cognitive interviews with students established that students interpret the items as intended and that they must use their knowledge of content to answer the items correctly.
-Second, a content expert (individual with a Ph.D. in biology) reviewed the assessment items to ensure content accuracy.
+Second, a content expert (individual with a Ph.D. in chemistry) reviewed the assessment items to ensure content accuracy.
 Third, factor analysis indicates that all items on the assessment measure a single dominant trait.
-HRI termed this trait "content knowledge about evolution and diversity."
+HRI termed this trait "content knowledge about properties of and changes in matter."